Skip to main content

 Overview

 The emissions associated with businesses accounted for 9% of our total emissions in 2021 but they also contribute to emissions across other areas such as electricity, transport and waste.
-These emissions attributable to business activity are a significant part of the Isle of Man's overall net emissions, thought to be around 40% in total.
+Emissions attributable to business activity are therefore a significant part of the Isle of Man's overall net emissions, thought to be around 40% in total.

 Key emissions associated with business include heating and cooling premises and products, but more work is required to understand business emissions and how they can be effectively reduced.